A223D/oledAnimationsESP32Arduino/README.md

 f.close()
 ```

-In this part of the script, we run a `for` loop to go through each frame of the gif.
+In this part of the script, we run a `for` loop to go through each frame of the .gif.
 The buffer for the frame is first emptied, and then filled with zeroes(representing a blank screen).
 We then take the frame, convert it to RGBA format for easier pixel access, loop through each pixel in the frame using 2 nested `for` loops.

 Each pixel is tested to be darker than RGB(250, 250, 250), and if it is, it is placed in the buffer using the `drawPixel` function.
-Since the gif frames are 64x64, and my screen is 128x64, I decided to offset the frame by 32 pixels in the x-direction, so that my frame appears in the middle of the screen, instead of the left side.
+Since the .gif frames are 64x64, and my screen is 128x64, I decided to offset the frame by 32 pixels in the x-direction, so that my frame appears in the middle of the screen, instead of the left side.

 Once the `buffer` list is populated, we convert convert it into a string, and append it with appropriately places brackets into our C-style array, `outputString`.
 Once this is completed, we write `outputString` to a .c file with the same name as the .gif file, and start preparing a .h file of the same name, which will be linked in our main sketch.